stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Line height
-Line height classes allow for increasing or decreasing the line-height attribute of displayed text
+Line height classes allow for increas or decreas the line-height attribute of displayed text
 1. Calculated as percentage of font-size
 2. Append a value to the base class name between 50 and 250 (the equivalent of a line-height of 0.5 to 2.5)
 3. Increments by 10 (50, 60, 70, etc.)